C Force: Into Hong Kong

 Major-General Christopher Maltby, the GOC of Hong Kong on the left with Brigadier-General John Lawson, the GOC of C Force on the right.

 Another soldier attached to C Force, Company Sergeant Major George McDonell of the Royal Rifles of Canada, stated in an interview in 2006 that being sent to Hong Kong "...was a great adventure.
 We were just kids.
 We knew nothing about Hong Kong, nothing about China... we joined the Army to fight wherever we were sent."
 McDonell also mentioned it was commonly believed that C Force had been sent to Hong Kong for training and that after the training was completed, they would go to Europe.
 Another veteran of C Force, Private Maurice D'Avignon of Quebec City, in a public letter in 1948 written in slightly broken English, stated: "When we volunteered in the Army we were ready to fight anywhere in the British Empire.
 If destiny has sent us to Hong Kong it was our duty as true Canadians to defend it the best we could."

-The major Canadian units involved in the defense of Hong Kong were the Winnipeg Grenadiers and the Royal Rifles of Canada.
+The major Canadian units involved in the defence of Hong Kong were the Winnipeg Grenadiers and the Royal Rifles of Canada.
 In addition, the Canadians provided a brigade headquarters.
-The major issue facing Major-General Maltby, in charge of the defense of Hong Kong, was that there were not enough troops to man the Gin Drinkers' Line that divided the New Territories of Hong Kong while still keeping a reserve to hold Hong Kong Island.
+The major issue facing Major-General Maltby, in charge of the defence of Hong Kong, was that there were not enough troops to man the Gin Drinkers' Line that divided the New Territories of Hong Kong while still keeping a reserve to hold Hong Kong Island.
 On 30 November 1941, the Japanese Prime Minister, General Tojo, knelt before the Emperor and asked, via the president of the privy council, for permission to go to war and for approval of a list of operations, starting with the plan to bomb the American naval base at Pearl Harbor.
 As the Emperor was considered a living god, his voice was felt to be "too pure" to be heard by the prime minister.
 Instead, when the Emperor nodded his head, it indicated approval.

 Every operation Tojo listed was approved by an imperial nod, including the plan to take Hong Kong.
 Later the same day, General Sakai of the 23rd Army, based in Canton, gave orders to Lieutenant-General Sano Tadayoshi of the 38th Division to start preparations for invading Hong Kong.
 On 3 December 1941, Maltby and Lawson toured the border.
 Lawson's diary simply states that he went to "see Japs," while Maltby reported that the Japanese soldiers he had seen were "scruffy, lazy, and uninterested".
 On 4 December, Maltby dismissed intelligence reports that 20,000 Japanese troops had arrived in the town of Fanling, just five miles north of Hong Kong.
 Lawson seems to have expected no war in the near future and saw no reason to accelerate the training of his men.